- Interest Rate Derivatives

 Disclosure of personal information

-The Montréal Exchange will not sell or transfer your personal information to any other party without your consent, but it reserves the right to disclose such personal information pursuant to a legal proceeding or as required by law, and to the following persons, who shall ensure that your personal information remains confidential.
+The Montréal Exchange will not sell or transfer your personal information to any other party without your consent, but it reserves the right to disclose such personal information pursuant to a legal proceeding or as required by law, and to the following persons:

-1. Service suppliers and agents.
-Your personal information may be communicated to service suppliers and agents chosen by the Montréal Exchange to discharge certain duties on its behalf, such as providing administrative, data processing, document management and website hosting services.
+1. Service providers and agents.
+Your personal information may be communicated to service providers and agents chosen by the Montréal Exchange to discharge certain duties on its behalf, such as providing administrative, data processing, document management and website hosting services.

 2. Credit card companies.
 You may have to transmit information concerning a credit card either by fax or from certain places on our websites in order to purchase a product or service offered by the Montréal Exchange.
-In such case, only the information required to complete the purchase will be provided to the relevant credit card issuer.
-When you pay for a product or service via our websites, your credit card information is provided to the Montréal Exchange's e-commerce service provider PayPalTM.
-Transaction processing is encrypted using the PayPalTM security system.
-The Montréal Exchange accepts no liability for the use of your credit card information by third parties.
+In such case, only the information required to complete the purchase will be provided to the relevant credit card issuer or service provider.

 3. Regulators.
-The Montréal Exchange, in its capacity as a self-regulatory organization, may communicate your personal information to other self-regulatory organizations and to competent regulators.
+The Montréal Exchange may communicate your personal information to self-regulatory organizations and to competent regulators as required or permitted by law.

 Accuracy of personal information provided